 Just a Little Thing

+Off I went to the store in search of ant traps.
+My decision on which ant trap to buy was easy; they only had one brand.
+After placing three traps at strategic points, I stood back to watch the ants tumble into the small, circular blue tins, only they didn’t.
 Instead, they circled the traps like a car in a rotary.
 Visions of the old Sagamore Bridge rotary came to mind as the ants encircled the traps more than once before spinning off in different directions.
 Some went to Bourne, some over the bridge to Cape Cod, and others traveled west towards Boston.

-On a recent flight to South Carolina, I watched the traffic below as it traveled in both directions along the highway.
-It is the same scene I am witnessing now.
+One ant was just a little thing, but when multiplied it looked like this was their home, and I was the intruder.
+As if entering the ark, they traveled in pairs along the wooden molding, crossing a hallway of white carpet before entering the kitchen.
 Coming and going, the ants had their own secret code for staying in their lanes.
-Like a traffic copter reporting rush-hour traffic, I hovered over the ants, checking entrance and exit ramps and volume at the rotaries.
-This one little ant had morphed into something that was so much more.
+Like a traffic copter reporting rush-hour traffic, I hovered over them, checking entrance and exit ramps and volume at the rotaries.
+This one little ant had multiplied into so much more.

 Her face lit up when she saw what he was doing.
 Her smile was contagious.
 It was just a little thing…